Gleichen, Alberta: History

 It was named after Lord Edward Gleichen in 1884.
 Gleichen was originally incorporated as a village on January 24, 1899 and then incorporated as a town on May 6, 1910.
 After nearly 100 years as a municipality however, Gleichen dissolved to hamlet status under the jurisdiction of Wheatland County on March 31, 1998.

 During the formation of the province, Gleichen was large enough to have its own seat in the Legislative Assembly of Alberta (see Gleichen provincial electoral district).
 Its population peaked at 668 according to the Canada 1921 Census.

 Due to its proximity to the railroad, Gleichen was readily accessible to farmers and ranchers living in the area.
 Its mostly wooden structures however posed an increased risk of widespread fires.
 After the community burned a second time in 1912, many of its residents moved elsewhere, mostly to Calgary.

 Climate

 Gleichen experiences a semi-arid climate (Köppen BSk).
 Winters are long, dry and cold, while summers are short and warm.
 Precipitation is usually scant, with an annual mean of 336 mm.

+A temperature of 46.1 °C (115 °F) was once said to have occurred in Gleichen on July 28, 1903.
+However, according to official meteorological records, the temperature that day had only reached 21.3 °C (70.3 °F).
+Gleichen has never officially recorded a temperature higher than 37.8 °C (100 °F).
+Otherwise, Gleichen would have held the record for the highest temperature in Canada until 2021.